INRIA/scikit-learn-mooc/README.md

 - Browse the static content online (pre-rendered outputs) using [nbviewer]( https://nbviewer.jupyter.org/github/INRIA/scikit-learn-mooc/tree/master/rendered_notebooks/)

-You need an internet connection but you will not have to install any package locally.
+You will need an internet connection but you do not have to install any packages locally.